Umlatt/Other/README.md

 # Other
-For when stuff needs doing, but that stuff is just random
+For when stuff needs a place to go, but that stuff is just random